AsynEIO: Asynchronous Monocular Event-Inertial Odometry Using Gaussian Process Regression: Introduction

 In this paper, we suggest an \textbf{Asyn}chronous \textbf{E}vent-\textbf{I}nertial \textbf{O}dometry (\textbf{AsynEIO}) system to improve the performance in challenging cases and comprehensively assess the reasonable inertial schemes.
-This study significantly builds on our previous conference publication \cite{ownirosasyn} by developing a purely event-based frontend and introducing new inertial fusion schemes.
+This study significantly extends our previous conference publication \cite{li2024asynchronous} by developing a purely event-based front-end and introducing new inertial fusion schemes.
 The proposed AsynEIO utilizes a fully asynchronous fusion pipeline based on GP regression to improve the estimation performance in HDR and high-speed environments.
-Two main types of GP-based inertial fusion methods are integrated into the system to permit to fuse incompatible frequencies or asynchronous inertial measurements (i.e., GP-inertial Factor (GPIF) and GP-preintegration (GPP)), as depicted in Fig.~\ref{featuretraj}.
-The GPIF is specifically designed for GP-based continuous-time methods to avoid the need for integrating raw measurements.
-We achieve this objective by leveraging a White Noise on Jerk (WNOJ) motion prior and investigating the underlying relationship between the differential SE(3) state variables and raw inertial measurements.
-Instead, the GPP infers data-driven GP models from real-time inertial measurements and generate a series of latent states to replace the motion prior in GPIF.
-Inspired by GPIF, we further extend the conventional discrete preintegration (Preint) to develop a new GP-based inertial factor, referred to as ExtPreint, where new residuals are directly incorporated into the GP trajectory.
-We fairly compare the performance of these inertial fusion methods under the unified event-inertial pipeline.
+Two main types of GP-based inertial fusion methods are integrated into the system to permit the fusion of incompatible frequencies or asynchronous inertial measurements (i.e., GP-Inertial Factor (GPIF) and GP-Preintegration (GPP)), as depicted in Fig.~\ref{featuretraj}.
+The GPIF is specifically designed for GP-based continuous-time methods to avoid the necessity of integrating raw measurements.
+We achieve this objective by leveraging a White-Noise-on-Jerk (WNOJ) motion prior and investigating the underlying relationship between the differential $SE(3)$ state variables and raw inertial measurements.
+Instead, the GPP infers data-driven GP models from real-time inertial measurements and generates a series of latent states to replace the motion prior in GPIF.
+Inspired by the GPIF, we further extend the conventional discrete Preintegration (Preint) to develop a new GP-based inertial factor, termed ExtPreint, where new inertial residuals are directly incorporated into the GP trajectory.
+An additional variant named $\text{GPP}^{\ast}$ is developed to incorporate the original GPP with WNOJ priors.
+We fairly compare the performance of these inertial fusion methods under a unified event-inertial pipeline.
 Eventually, we conduct experiments on both public datasets and own-collected event-inertial sequences to demonstrate the advantages of the proposal with respect to the state-of-the-art.
 In summary, the main contributions of this article are as follows:

-\begin{enumerate}{}{} \item{A fully asynchronous event-inertial odometry named as AsynEIO that fuses pure event streams with inertial measurements using a unified GP regression framework. }
+\begin{enumerate}{}{} \item{A fully asynchronous event-inertial odometry, named AsynEIO, where a asynchronously parallel, event-triggered front-end is presented to track feature trajectories from raw event streams in real-time.}